EthanAI/ParkingGarageApp/README.md

         xRead sensors
         xRecord sensors
         /Graphical View
+          Needs prettier graphing. achart needs studying
-          Also collect data while in the graph activity Run only when in parking garage
+        Run only when in parking garage
             Subgoals to achieve this:
-                Run in background
+                xRun in background
-                GPS/BT to trigger it on and off xExport data
+                GPS/BT to trigger it on and off reciever class to trigger this?
+        xExport data
         Pattern analyze
             Is acc or jerk the best descriptor?
 Record both for now